corbeau217/cpp_opengl_vehicles/docs/docs_02_requirements.md

 | DDR_09 | detailed deadlock avoidance methods | DEV-REFERENCE | AWL08 | Moderate | Design | CRITICAL |
 | DDR_10 | detailed combined UML diagram | DEV-PLAN | AWL09 | Major | Design | MEDIUM |
 | DDR_11 | shader behaviour diagrams | DEV-REFERENCE | AWL06 | Medium | Design | MAJOR |

 ---

+## Deadlock avoidance suggestions

+* [***[DOCS 02 : REQUIREMENTS : DEADLOCK SUPPLIMENT]***](./docs_02_requirements_suppliment_01.md)
+* deadlock avoidance suggestions, but refer to the suppliment for more information

+### Deadlock avoidance suggestions [draft 01]

+* what if we interrupts?
+* possibly preemption + all or nothing
+* have them need to ask for the permission to request
+* readers / writers?
+* queue? with priority
+* what if we just didnt use locks, and used retesting
+    * when state, and after wait gives same state, then update
+    * stateAge >= reactionTime = newState
+    * cache of states with times
+    * average state cache percentage
+        * use the most common in the time frame
+        * may rely on collision detection
+            * boids?

+---